nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-domain.md

 - More code duplication and boilerplate
 - The domain model is often unclear from code alone (particularly in a dynamically typed language), one has to look at the database schema or documentation

-## Why I prefer Protocol-Based Architectures
+## Why I prefer Protocol-Driven Architectures

-For various reasons I have come to favour the protocol-based architecture over a domain-driven one in many -of not most- situations.
+For various reasons I have come to favour the protocol-driven architecture over a domain-driven one in many -of not most- situations.

 ### API is number one